Aquilegia ecalcarata

 Aquilegia ecalcarata, the spurless columbine or false columbine, is a perennial species of flowering plant in the family Ranunculaceae, native to central China.

 Description

-Aquilegia ecalcarata grows to 20–60 cm (rarely 80 cm) tall, with one to four downy stems and biternate basal leaves.
+Aquilegia ecalcarata grows to 20 to 60 cm (rarely 80 cm) tall, with one to four downy stems and biternate basal leaves.
 The flowers are 15–28 mm in diameter with sepals and petals, usually purple in colour and, uniquely among Aquilegia species, lacking a nectar spur.

 Taxonomy

 Because of its lack of nectar spurs, the species has previously been classified in the genus Semiaquilegia or posited as an ancestor to the Aquilegia genus.
 However, phylogenetic study suggests that it belongs to a Euro-Asiatic lineage of Aquilegia and is most closely related to another Chinese species Aquilegia yabeana, and therefore has likely lost its spurs over time, probably as a result of its being pollinated by hoverflies rather than bees.

 There is some evidence that the species may be polyphyletic and in fact consist of two lineages that independently evolved a spurless form.